codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

     refreshMessages();

     // Make sure the Parse server is setup to configured for live queries
-    // URL for server is determined by Parse.initialize() call.
+    // Enter the websocket URL of your Parse server String websocketUrl = "wss://YOUR_SERVER_WEBSOCKET_URL_HERE"; // ⚠️ TYPE IN A VALID WSS:// URL HERE

     ParseLiveQueryClient parseLiveQueryClient = null;
     try {
-        parseLiveQueryClient = ParseLiveQueryClient.Factory.getClient(new URI("wss://codepathparsechatlab.b4a.io/"));
+        parseLiveQueryClient = ParseLiveQueryClient.Factory.getClient(new URI(websocketUrl));
     } catch (URISyntaxException e) {
         e.printStackTrace();
     }